ericjeker/sfml-breakout/README.md

 ## GameState

-Hold the current game mode, encapsulate state-specific behavior and data.
-The GameState also manages which scene should be active given its particular state.
+Hold the current game state, or game mode, encapsulate state-specific behavior and data.
+The GameState also manages what scene should be active given its particular state.
 There can only be one state active at a time, but multiple scenes can be active at the same time.

 The GameState to Scene relationship can be: